Nathravorn/cubirds_study/README.md

     Board:
     Row 0: sandwich, duck, toucan
-    Row 1: pie, hibou, flamant
+    Row 1: sparrow, hibou, flamant
     Row 2: cube, parrot, toucan
-    Row 3: pie, duck, flamant
+    Row 3: sparrow, duck, flamant

 # Todo

     [X] Make a class for a stack of cards, with methods to draw, add, subtract, get and set in dictionary and list form.
-    [>] Make a class for a game of Cubirds to store a persistent game state, with methods to play rounds and advance the game to the end.
+    [X] Make a class for a game of Cubirds to store a persistent game state, with methods to play rounds and advance the game to the end.
-    [ ] Study strategies by simulating random player actions.
+    [>] Study strategies by simulating random player actions.
     [ ] Refine analysis by making agents smarter (using a tree search algorithm with simulation of random events).
     [ ] Develop an Alpha-Zero-like reinforcement learning approach to learn optimal strategies through self-play.